-You are what you eat…well at least your hair might be.
+You are what you eat…well, at least your hair might be.
 Brittle, dull, thinning hair and even female and male hair loss may be the result of a poor diet.
 As it turns out, what’s good for your overall health and well being is also good for hair regrowth.
 Treatment may be as easy as making sure you are eating enough nutrients for your body.
-If you don’t, your hair will show it sooner or later by thinning and/or falling out.
+If you don’t, your hair may show it sooner or later by thinning and/or falling out.

 Is Your Hair in a Growth or Loss Stage?